 - Compression – The image might need compression for giving it the required size.
-The ratio of compression must not be below 2:1

 - Size for printing – If the image is scanned from a paper photograph, the size of the photo must be at least 2 inches x 2 inches square.

 - Resolution – The sampling frequency of the printed photos must be 300 pixels / inch.

 - The image that you produce must have the full face, shoulders and neck in frontal view.
 The expression on your face must be non-smiling and neutral.
 The eyes must be opened and you must look directly at the camera.

 - Head must never be tilted towards any side.
 It should always be at the center of the frame.

 - The background of the photo must be light in color.
 There should not be any distracting shadows in the picture.